 As a member, you can help by:

-- Contacting your local legislators in person, by phone, email or in writing
+- Contacting your local legislators in person, by phone, email or electronically

 You can reach out to your legislators regarding specific legislation.
-We ask that you try to maintain a consistent level of communication (telephone, email, text messages, personal visits, social media) with your legislative delegation, not just during session but throughout the interim.
+We ask that you try to maintain a consistent level of communication (calls, emails, text messages, personal visits and social media) with your legislative delegation, not just during session, but throughout the interim.

 Periodically, we will ask for your assessment of how a bill might affect your county or the operations of a particular county office.
 Your insight helps us communicate the effect of a bill to legislators and staff early in the process and will help improve these county-related bills.

-If you are interested in advocating on behalf of your county and the institution of local government, please submit an online Core Legislative Group Information form below or download the Word document.
-For more information contact Rhita Koches at (800) 456-5974.
+If you are interested in participating in the legislative process, please submit an online Core Legislative Group Information form below or download the Word document.
+For more information, contact Rhita Koches at (800) 456-5974.